alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 "Great!"
 I thought.
 "I can't be subject to a [password-reuse attack](https://xkcd.com/792/) if every email I use is different, right?"

 It had services, totally for free, for replacing phone numbers and credit cards, so you never had to give up personal information.
-So I replace a lot of information an various accounts with generated emails, cellphone numbers, and credit cards.
+So I replace a lot of information on various accounts with generated emails, cellphone numbers, and credit cards.

 Sometime around the end of high school or early college, after adopting MaskMe, I thought to myself, "I should buy my personal domain before [another Alex Rosengarten](https://www.facebook.com/public/Alex-Rosengarten) beats me to it."